Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Introduction

-Concerning the redshift of the highly-detailed triple-image configuration, a discrepancy between \cite{bib:Griffiths2021} and \cite{bib:Ebeling2025} arose. \cite{bib:Griffiths2021} used the Blue Keck Cosmic Web Imager (Blue KCWI) integrated-field unit and obtained $z_\mathrm{s}=0.8200\pm 0.0005$ as the redshift of the lensed source, while \cite{bib:Ebeling2025} employed $K$-band spectra obtained with Subaru/MOIRCS in the infrared and arrived at $z_\mathrm{s}=3.201$, without determining an uncertainty.
+Concerning the redshift of the highly detailed triple-image configuration, a discrepancy between \cite{bib:Griffiths2021} and \cite{bib:Ebeling2025} arises. \cite{bib:Griffiths2021} used the Blue Keck Cosmic Web Imager (Blue KCWI) integrated-field unit and obtained $z_\mathrm{s}=0.8200\pm 0.0005$ as the redshift of the lensed source, while \cite{bib:Ebeling2025} employed $K$-band spectra obtained with Subaru/MOIRCS in the infrared and arrived at $z_\mathrm{s}=3.201$, without determining an uncertainty.

 The analysis of \cite{bib:Griffiths2021} included a comparison of the spectra of all three multiple images with each other (see their Fig.~9).
-These observations also covered a star-forming region in the outskirts of the source galaxy in all three images. \cite{bib:Griffiths2021} identified over 10 absorption and emission features in the spectra of all three multiple images extending out to the star-forming region in the outskirts and arrived at $z_\mathrm{s} \approx 0.82$ (see their Table~3).
+These observations also covered a star-forming region (SFR) in the outskirts of the source galaxy in all three images. \cite{bib:Griffiths2021} identified over ten absorption and emission features in the spectra of all three multiple images extending out to the SFR in the outskirts and arrived at $z_\mathrm{s} \approx 0.82$ (see their Table~3).
 Most of these lines were iron or magnesium lines, with one titanium, so that it remained questionable whether such a spectrum was realistic for the lensed galaxy.
 From Subaru/MOIRCS data, \cite{bib:Ebeling2025} identified the oxygen doublet $\left[\text{OIII}\right]\lambda\lambda4959,5007$ for the innermost multiple image in the fold configuration, image~A in \cite{bib:Griffiths2021}.
 The presence of this (single) emission line doublet was deemed a unique indicator for $z_\mathrm{s}=3.201$.